TobikoData/sqlmesh/docs/concepts/plans.md

 Another benefit of the aforementioned approach is that data for a new model version can be fully pre-built while still in a development environment.
 This means that all changes and their downstream dependencies can be fully previewed before they get promoted to the production environment.
 Therefore, the process of promoting a change to production is reduced to reference swapping.
 If during plan creation no data gaps have been detected and only references to new model versions need to be updated, then such update is referred to as a Virtual Update.
 Virtual Updates impose no additional runtime overhead or cost.

 ## Forward-only plans
-Sometimes the runtime cost associated with rebuilding an entire physical table is too high, and outweighs the benefits a separate table provides.
+Sometimes the runtime cost associated with rebuilding an entire physical table is too high and outweighs the benefits a separate table provides.
 This is when a forward-only plan comes in handy.

 When a forward-only plan is applied, all of the contained model changes will not get separate physical tables assigned to them.
 Instead, physical tables of previous model versions are reused.
 The benefit of such a plan is that no backfilling is required, so there is no runtime overhead and hence no cost.
 The drawback is that reverting to a previous version is no longer as straightforward, and requires a combination of additional forward-only changes and restatements (refer to [restatement plans](#restatement-plans)).